The structure of arbitrary Conze-Lesigne systems

 \subsection{Acknowledgments}

-AJ was supported by DFG-research fellowship JA 2512/3-1.
+AJ was supported by DFG-research fellowship JA 2512/3-1 and by T\"UBITAK-project 123F122.
 OS was supported by ERC grant ErgComNum 682150, and ISF grant 2112/20.
 TT was supported by a Simons Investigator grant, the James and Carol Collins Chair, the Mathematical Analysis \& Application Research Fund Endowment, and by NSF grant DMS-1764034.
 We thank Bryna Kra and Bernard Host for several discussions of key points in \cite{hk-book}, leading in particular to the errata \cite{hk-errata}.